electricimp/Messenger_ReplayMessenger/README.md

 - Resending of persisted messages.
 - Immediate persistence of critically important messages until they are both sent and acknowledged.

 ReplayMessenger is only supported on the device, where messages are able to be persisted in SPI flash storage.
-ReplayMessenger extends the base Messenger class, therefore Messenger must be included *before* and in addition to ReplayMessenger, as show in the library inclusion statements below.
+ReplayMessenger extends the base Messenger class, therefore Messenger must be included *before* and in addition to ReplayMessenger, as shown in the library inclusion statements below.

 **To include the Messenger library in your project, add the following at the top of your agent and device code:**